 Survey methodologies are based on a number of sample plots located across a chosen area.
+Use a systematic sampling grid across the whole forest rather than a random sampling framework, and allow transects to cross habitat types rather than be forced to stay only in one habitat type (amendment to Forestry Commission Bulletin 128).
 The number of plots varies depending on the size of the area being surveyed.
 To gain an accurate picture of population density the number of plots in your survey must relate to the size of your forest area as per the table below.
 The survey must contain a minimum of 50 plots.